 - The Virginia opossum is North America’s only marsupial.
 A marsupial is an animal with a pouch, like a kangaroo or a koala.

 - Virginia opossums “play dead” when they feel threatened by curling up on the ground with their mouth open and tongue hanging out.
 Their breathing slows and stays that way for a few minutes up to several hours.

 - Virginia opossums have 50 teeth, the most of any land mammal.

-- Virginia opossum feet have opposable thumbs for grasping – even on their back feet.
+- Virginia opossum feet have opposable thumbs on their back feet for grasping!
 Their thumbs lack claws and are known as halluxes.